 Optimising it

-So you’ve got a measure in place and everyone understands how they influence it, now you want to optimise the investments you make and the experiences you offer.
-Use what you know about ‘good’ levels of engagement for different audience groups as a reference point for testing tweaks to your proposition, and learning from the results.
+You have a measure in place and everyone is aware of their impact on it.
+Now, you want to make the best investments and provide the best experiences.
+Use the ‘good’ levels of engagement for different audience groups as a reference point for making changes to your offer and learning from the results.
+By doing this, you can optimise the investments you make and the experiences you offer.

-The Seattle Times (INMA, 2019) is a great example of how to use ‘content economics’; they established a content analytics dashboard that’s visible to all teams, created cross functional ‘mini publisher’ teams and set subscription influencing targets for their newsroom.
+For example, The Seattle Times (INMA, 2019) illustrates how to use ‘content economics’.
+They established a content analytics dashboard that’s visible to all teams and created cross-functional ‘mini publisher’ teams.
+They implemented set subscription-influencing targets for their newsroom.
 All of this resulted in their subscriber base increasing by ~40%.

 One last thing…